b3b/midistream/README.rst

 Midistream
 ==========

-Module to synthesize and playback MIDI commands from `Python for Android <https://github.com/kivy/python-for-android>`_.
+Package to synthesize and playback MIDI commands from `Python for Android <https://github.com/kivy/python-for-android>`_.
 Using Sonivox EAS API, that is not officially suported by Android SDK/NDK.
 `Audiostream <https://github.com/kivy/audiostream>`_ is used for playback.

 Generated documentation: http://midistream.readthedocs.org

 Example of instrument on Android: `video <http://www.youtube.com/watch?v=Ltf9x0rJQMc>`_.

+Since Android no longer allow access to the system `libsonivox.so`, application should contain its own copy of the library.
+*Midistream* uses compiled *libmidi.so* libraries from the `Midi Driver <https://github.com/billthefarmer/mididriver>`_ releases.

 Related resources